Deliciously Delightful – The Culver’s Way

 Here are five ideas I learned from my time with them that you may apply to your business:

-- It Starts with Heart – Culver’s believes that it all starts with heart.
-Their philosophy is simple and that is: this is not the place where you come to just do a job.
+- It Starts with Heart – Culver’s believes that it all starts with the heart.
+Their philosophy is simple, and that is: this is not the place where you come just to do a job.
 This is where you come to work because you love it.
 If your heart’s not in what you are doing, then Culver’s is not the place for you.

 - Consistently obsess over the details – Culver’s prides itself on asking guests a very simple question: “How’s your meal?”
 I remember eating at Culver’s in Bonita Springs, FL.
 I ordered my food and sat in the dining room.
 A smiling young man brought my order to me.
 He was pleasant and asked me if I needed any additional condiments.
 These simple gestures blew me away.

 - Small is the New Big – Culver’s currently has about 600 locations in 22 states and are poised to expand nationwide with a rock solid executive team.
-Additionally, I was so pleased to see that they had several women in key executive roles.
-Catalyst says that organizations that have women in key roles positively impact their bottom line.
+Additionally, I was so pleased to see that they have several women in key executive roles.
+Catalyst says that organizations that have women in key roles positively impacts their bottom line.